JiscPER/jper/docs/api/PACKAGING.md

 This is Router's native package format.
 It conforms to the following specification:

-1. Only contains files in a flat structure, does not contain folderes
+1. Only contains files in a flat structure, does not contain folders
 2. Contains at least one JATS XML file (no naming convention, but must end with ".xml")
 3. May contain one EPMC-style XML metadata file (no naming convention, but must end with ".xml")
 4. May contain an arbitrary number of other binary files (e.g. pdfs, images, etc)